skip mobile navigation

 Eligibility criteria

-• Oneida tribal member or descendent residing within Brown or Outagamie County
+• Be an Oneida tribal member or descendent residing within Brown or Outagamie County

 • Member or descendent of another federally recognized tribe residing within the Oneida Reservation boundaries

-• Students who meet eligibility guidelines at their permanent residence prior to leaving for school.
-Student must supply purchased/referred care service application with a copy of full-time student status each semester
+• Students who meet eligibility guidelines at their permanent residence prior to leaving for school must supply PRC with a copy of full-time student status every semester

-• Eligible patient that leaves the community, may continue to be eligible for 180 days
+• Patients, eligible but leaving the community, may continue to be eligible for 180 days

-• Non-Native women pregnant with an eligible Native American’s child for duration of pregnancy through postpartum, as long as prenatal care is done through OCHC or referred out by Oneida provider.
-NOTE: The Father’s Acknowledgment form must be signed prior to receiving Purchased/Referred Care Service funds for unmarried parents.
+• Non-Native American women pregnant with an eligible Native American’s child are eligible for: duration of pregnancy through post-partum, as long as prenatal care is done through OCHC or referred out by an Oneida provider (Father’s Acknowledgment form must be signed prior to receiving PRC funds)

 Proof of Residency